Product manager: Product owner in software development

-Within an agile software development environment, product delivery responsibilities are taken on by a product owner, a project role that can be performed by a product or engineering manager to ensure successful implementation of tactical plans and requirements during the development stage of a product.
+Within an agile software development environment, product delivery responsibilities are taken on by a product owner, a project role that a product or engineering manager can perform to ensure the successful implementation of tactical plans and requirements during the development stage of a product.
 While the product manager has a strategic and long-term perspective with a strong focus on the market success of a product, a product owner aims to maximize the business value of the product or increment created by an agile project which can include benefits within an organization and does not explicitly relate to a product's marketability.
-Therefore, a product owner focuses mainly on the development of a product and may limit their product owner responsibilities to the duration of a project.
+Therefore, a product owner focuses mainly on developing a product and may limit their product owner's responsibilities to the duration of a project.
 The product manager role, in contrast, requires a long-term perspective of the market and product line.

-The day-to-day responsibilities of a product owner within an agile project include creating and prioritizing the product backlog, which is a list of things to be done by the development team, in order to maximize the business value created by the project.
-The product backlog is made up of user stories which are brief narrative descriptions of what a feature should do, including a checklist of items that are required to be in place in order for the feature to be considered done, called the acceptance criteria.
+The day-to-day responsibilities of a product owner within an agile project include creating and prioritizing the product backlog, which is a list of things to be done by the development team, to maximize the business value created by the project.
+The product backlog is made up of user stories which are brief narrative descriptions of what a feature should do, including a checklist of items that are required to be in place for the feature to be considered done, called the acceptance criteria.
 The details of how the feature is developed are worked out by developers and designers.
 At the end of the development sprint, the product owner is responsible for verifying that the acceptance criteria have been met; only then is the work on the feature officially done.

 Product manager career progression

 Product managers often start their careers as engineers or specialists in other functions and eventually transition to product management.
 Product managers undergo a structured interview process, often a mix of case-based product strategy interviews, analytical interviews, and more traditional behavioral interviews.
 Increasingly, large technology companies are hiring and training young graduates directly through programs like the Google Associate Product Manager program or the Facebook Rotational Product Manager program.

 Individual contributor product managers have no direct reports: they "lead through influence" in a cross-functional product team.
 As individuals grow in seniority, they eventually take on managing other PMs, under titles like Group Product Manager, Product Lead or Product Director.
 The Chief Product Officer (sometimes known as Head of Product or VP Product) is responsible for all product-related matters, including strategy, alignment, hiring, and management.

-Because of the broad responsibilities, product management is often seen as a training ground to C-level leadership roles in technology companies.
+Because of the broad responsibilities, product management is often seen as a training ground for C-level leadership roles in technology companies.